Workforce Intelligence March 6, 2026 ·

 Manager Conversations

 Structured one-on-one check-ins with questions designed to surface experience data: “What’s the biggest obstacle in your work?”
 “What would make your job more sustainable?”
-When aggregated and anonymized, these provide rich contextual data.
+AI-assisted stay interviews are now making this scalable — bridging the gap between a rich but resource-intensive manual conversation and a survey that can feel impersonal.
+When aggregated and anonymized, these conversations provide contextual data that no survey can replicate.

 External Signals